INSTALLATION & OPERATION

 The outdoor wood fireplaces constructed by The King of Hearths are a very high-quality precast fireplace meant to enhance your outdoor living.
 They are not meant to be used inside a roofed area or building.
 Clearances to combustible materials are a major consideration.
 The stack of your fireplace is equipped to accept a chimney cap.
 A cap with a spark arrestor is required.
 There should be no combustible materials within 8 feet of the cap.
 The front of the fireplace opening requires a minimum of a 4-foot area where there should be no combustible materials.
 This includes items as wood decking, furniture and the like.
 Look for items such as power lines and trees in your yard area to make sure you have a safe clearance.

-Your King of Hearths outdoor fireplace is constructed from a high strength light weight concrete.
-Because of this it is only necessary to either use one of our precast hearths or to pour a pad to place your fireplace.
-Because the fireplace itself does not need assembly or to be mortared together a traditional frost foundation is not required.
+Your King of Hearths outdoor fireplace is constructed from a high strength lightweight concrete.
+Because of this, it may not be necessary to pour a pad to place your fireplace.
+Because the fireplace itself does not need assembly or to be mortared together a traditional frost foundation may not be required.
 You will need to remove all organic material (plant matter and topsoil) under your slab or hearth.
 That material needs to be replaced with gravel material and then compacted for support similar to what is done in preparation for proper sidewalk or driveway installations.
 Minimum pad dimensions are: